piano-miles/SPANet/docs/EventInfo.md

 ## `INPUTS`

-The first **reuquired** section.
+The first **required** section.
 Inputs will contain a description of the features that will be fed in as input to SPANet.
 Each input should have a unique name.
 They will later be used in how you define your dataset.
 The exact names are not important as long as they are unique.

 There are two types of inputs:

 - **SEQUENTIAL** inputs represent variable length inputs for each event.
   These may include objects such as hadronic jets, leptons, neutrinos, etc. We require that the event contains at least one sequential input.
 These inputs will also define the potential reconstruction targets.
-- **GLOBAL** inputs represent features which exist for the entire event.
+- **GLOBAL** inputs represent features that exist for the entire event.
   There exists only a single instance of the inputs for every event.
   Examples include neutrino missing energy.

 Each input contains one or more *features*.
 These are the observable values associated with each input.
 Each feature is also given a unique name which will be used when creating the dataset.
-Each feature can have association several options which define how `SPANet` will pre-process the feature.
+Each feature can have association several options that define how `SPANet` will pre-process the feature.
 Valid options include:

 | FEATURE_OPTION     | Description |
 | :--------------:   | ----------- |